proyecto26/react-native-inappbrowser/README.md

 * **React Native Custom Tabs:** [Chrome Custom Tabs for React Native](https://github.com/droibit/react-native-custom-tabs)
 * **React Native Safari View:** [A React Native wrapper for Safari View Controller](https://github.com/naoufal/react-native-safari-view)

+## Contributing ✨
+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated** ❤️.
+You can learn more about how you can contribute to this project in the [contribution guide](https://github.com/proyecto26/react-native-inappbrowser/blob/develop/CONTRIBUTING.md).

 ## Contributors ✨
 Please do contribute!
 Issues and pull requests are welcome.